MicrosoftDocs/windows-iotcore-docs/windows-iotcore/docs/LightningProviders.md

 ## About the direct memory mapped driver (DMAP)

-The DMAP driver is an in-developement driver that provides GPIO performance improvements over the default inbox driver. to lean more about these performance improvements visit the [Lightning Performance Testing](LightningPerformance) page.
+The DMAP driver is an in-developement driver that provides GPIO performance improvements over the default inbox driver. to lean more about these performance improvements visit the [Lightning Performance Testing](LightningPerformance.md) page.

 While DMAP driver offer GPIO performance improvements over the Inbox driver, controller commands are sent to the DMAP driver through user-mode memory mapped addresses for each of the controllers.
-An app that only uses the Lightning provider APIs, Microsoft.IoT.Lightning.Providers.*, or an [Arduino Wiring sketch](ArduinoWiring) will be safe to use.
+An app that only uses the Lightning provider APIs or Microsoft.IoT.Lightning.Providers.
 However, a malicious app would be able to write directly to that memory and cause hardware/security issues.
 On a machine with only trusted apps, the DMAP is generally safe to use.

 ## Obtaining the library